Bachelor of Science (B.Sc) in Biology

 Zoology

-Focus on animal biology, including anatomy, behavior, and evolution.
-Zoology specializations prepare students for careers in wildlife research, animal conservation, and veterinary science.
+Understand animal biology, anatomy, physiology, and behavior.
+Suitable for careers in wildlife research, animal conservation, zoological institutions, and veterinary sciences.

 Marine Biology